adurandom/gpiojs/README.md

 # gpiojs
 GPIO Labs with Node.js
-This repository contains the sample source code for labs on programming raspberry pi's GPIO in JavaScript with node.js.
+This repository contains sample source code for programming Raspberry Pi's GPIO in JavaScript in node.js.